jthack/hydeout/_posts/2025-02-25-how-to-hack-ai-apps.md

 9. **Continual Testing - AI Security**: This is the most important mitigation of all.
 The only way to know if your mitigations are effective is to test them.
 This means pentests and eventually having a bug bounty program.
 If you're interested in an application security penetration test, reach out to me at joseph@rez0corp.com.
 For a bug bounty proram, you should reach out to Hackerone, Bugcrowd, or Intigriti and ask them how to get started.

 10. **Continual Testing - AI Safety**: Again, testing is the most important mitigation of all.
-To do continual AI safety testing, you need a product such as [Haize Labs](https://haizelabs.com/) or [Whitecircle.ai](https://whitecircle.ai/) that can test for AI safety vulnerabilities automatically.
+To do continual AI safety testing, you need a product such as [SPLX]([Haize Labs](https://haizelabs.com/) or [Whitecircle.ai](https://whitecircle.ai/) that can test for AI safety vulnerabilities automatically.

 ### AI Hacking Methodology Overview